Short answer

 Cross-chain without bridges

 Kima's TSS-based cross-chain settlement is embedded in the execution layer.
-You move assets across Bitcoin, Ethereum, Solana, Tron, and 9 more chains using native liquidity pools, not wrapped tokens.
+You move assets across Bitcoin, Ethereum, Solana, Tron, BNB Chain, and 5 more confirmed chains using native liquidity pools, not wrapped tokens.

 Private mempool routing